mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 starport to Class C, believing that doing so will drive trade and tourism to the backwater world.
 Most jump 2 traders bypass New in favor of the Class B ports at Imasaa or Eshadi.
-To accomplish this task economically, they have chosen to retrofit the existing fuel depot – previously a one- man operation – to a fully-fledged highport and grandiosely renamed it Belvedere Station.
+To accomplish this task economically, they have chosen to retrofit the existing fuel depot – previously a one-man operation – to a fully-fledged highport and grandiosely renamed it
+Belvedere Station.
 This retrofit was completed only recently and includes spartan repair, entertainment and dining facilities.